rainlab/user-plugin/README.md

 You can allow users to sign in without activating by switching **Sign in requires activation** to the OFF setting.
 This is useful for minimising friction when registering, however with this approach it is often a good idea to disable any "identity sensitive" features until the user has been activated, such as posting content.
 Alternatively, you could implement a grace period that deletes users (with sufficient warning!) who have not activated within a given period of time.

+Users have the ability to resend the activation email by clicking **Send the verification email again** found in the Account component.

 #### Sign in

 By default a User will sign in to the site using their email address as a unique identifier.
 You may use a unique login name instead by changing the **Login attribute** value to Username.
 This will introduce a new field called **Username** for each user, allowing them to specify their own short name or alias for identification.
 Both the Email address and Username must be unique to the user.